-Each Entrepreneur Resorts venue operates as a local campus for events and courses that take place on GeniusU.
-When GeniusU hosts global summits, accelerator programs and microschools live, they are also attended by groups at our Entrepreneur Resorts venues, who then spend extra on food and beverage, accommodation and additional courses.
+Each Entrepreneur Resorts venue operates as a local campus for events and courses that take place on Genius U. When Genius U hosts global summits, accelerator programs and microschools live, they are also attended by groups at our Entrepreneur Resorts venues, who then spend extra on food and beverage, accommodation and additional courses.
 In 2020, despite COVID-19 restrictions in our countries of operation, the demand for connecting and learning in our community still resulted in \$2 million in campus revenue, which was generated from food & beverage revenue and accommodation revenue.
 This was a drop from the \$4.4 million in 2019.
 In the fiscal year ended December 31, 2021, revenues were \$3.1 million.
 This accounted for 37% of the revenue for the Group.
-In the fiscal year ended December 31, 2022, the revenue were \$4.7 million.
+In the fiscal year ended December 31, 2022, the revenue were \$4.7 million which accounts for 17% of the pro forma group revenue.